What PHP 8.0 Actually Changed for Developers

 Attributes in PHP 8.0

 Attributes provide a standardised way to attach structured metadata to classes, methods, functions, properties, and parameters.
 Before PHP 8.0, developers used docblock annotations like @Route("/api") or @NotNull, which were purely strings that frameworks parsed manually.
-Attributes replace this with proper PHP syntax that the interpreter understands.
+Attributes replace this with proper PHP syntax that the interpreter understands, making the metadata machine-readable from the start.

 use Symfony\Component\Validator\Constraints as Assert;